wp-plugins/multisite-admin-bar-switcher/readme.txt

 === Multisite Admin Bar Switcher ===
-Author: Flynsarmy
-Contributors: sjlevy
+Contributors: Flynsarmy
 Tags: multisite, toolbar, switcher, switch, network Requires at least: 3.2.1
 Tested up to: 3.5.1
-Stable tag: 1
+Stable tag: 1.0.1

 == Description ==

 The Multisite Admin Bar Switcher is a plugin written for WordPress Multi-Site that makes switching between sites easier with large numbers of sites.

-It replaces the built in 'sites' drop down with one which breaks the sites up by letter.
+This plugin replaces the built in 'sites' drop down with one which breaks the sites up by letter.

 == Installation ==